-Our executive compensation program is reviewed annually, with a detailed review of peer compensation every two years or as needed, so that the Compensation Committee can remain informed of changes in the compensation programs maintained by similarly-situated peer companies.
-For executive compensation during 2023, this review occurred in late 2021.
-This study was updated during 2023 for considering the salary levels applicable to Ms. Owen and Mr. Schweihs with their appointment to CEO and CFO, respectively.
-For this review, the Compensation Committee retained Mercer to provide an in-depth external review of our executive compensation programs as compared to a peer group ("Compensation Peer Group").
+Our executive compensation program is reviewed annually, with a detailed review of peer compensation at least every two years or as needed, so that the Compensation Committee can remain informed of changes in the compensation programs maintained by similarly-situated peer companies.
+The Compensation Committee retained Mercer to provide an in-depth external review of our executive compensation programs as compared to a peer group ("Compensation Peer Group").
 The Compensation Committee selects the Compensation Peer Group from similarly-sized companies engaged in staffing, outsourced human resources services, or companies that operated in industries with multi-unit branches on a national basis.

-The report received from Mercer ("2021 Mercer Report") of external Compensation Peer Group pay practices provided comparative data related to base salaries, actual and target STI and LTI, and total direct compensation.
-The 2021 Mercer Report was based on information compiled from both Compensation Peer Group proxy data and published salary surveys compiled by Mercer.
+The report received from Mercer ("Mercer Report") of external Compensation Peer Group pay practices provided comparative data related to base salaries, actual and target STI and LTI, and total direct compensation.
+The Mercer Report was based on information compiled from both Compensation Peer Group proxy data and published salary surveys compiled by Mercer.
 The data from the Compensation Peer Group was combined with national published surveys compiled by Mercer (U.S. Global Premium Executive Remuneration Suite) and Willis Towers Watson (Survey Report on Top Management Compensation).
-The Compensation Peer Group for 2022-2023 included the 16 companies set forth in the table below, which remained unchanged from the 2020-2021 Compensation Peer Group: